jackjburnett/jackjburnett.github.io/_projects/RAI_Article.md

 It may seem unfair to burden AI researchers with this moral duty, as most individuals entered this field with the [ goal of building algorithms and AI tools for reasons outside of social equality](https://www.inspiritai.com/blogs/ai-student-blog/why-i-decided-to-pursue-a-career-in-ai) [11];
 however, I would argue that having access to [large and potentially influential datasets](https://astrato.io/blog/three-times-data-changed-the-world/) [5] makes the role inherently political.
-Arguing that an AI researcher shouldn’t have the moral duty to fight for social equality based on dataset findings, as this is not why they entered this career path, is akin to arguing that a teacher doesn’t have a moral duty to fight for child welfare as they went into teaching to enhance knowledge on a topic they’re passionate about, rather than to look after children; I believe that advocating for social equality is an integral aspect of AI research.
+Arguing that an AI researcher shouldn't have the moral duty to fight for social equality based on dataset findings, as this is not why they entered this career path, is akin to arguing that a teacher doesn't have a moral duty to fight for child welfare as they went into teaching to enhance knowledge on a topic they're passionate about, rather than to look after children; I believe that advocating for social equality is an integral aspect of AI research.